arangodb/docs-hugo/site/content/3.13/data-science/_index.md

 to another, or more complex tasks like node classification, link prediction, and graph classification.

-### Graph Query
+### Graph Queries

-When running a query with AQL on a graph, the query goes from a vertex to an edge, and then the edge indicates what the next connected vertex will be.
+When you run an AQL query on a graph, a traversal query can go from a vertex to multiple edges, and then the edges indicate what the next connected vertices are.
+Graph queries can also determine the shortest paths between vertices.

 Graph queries can answer questions like _**Who can introduce me to person X**_?

 ![Graph Query](../../images/graph-query.png)

+See [Graphs in AQL](../aql/graphs/_index.md) for the supported graph queries.

 ### Graph Analytics